cockpit-project/cockpit/doc/protocol.md

 See below for a list of problem codes.

 Other fields may be present in a close message.

-In the case of a connection that fails wiwh the problem "unknown-hostkey" the host key for the server will be included in a "host-key" field in the close message.

 Command: eof
 ------------